 Prolapse and intimacy still remains a socially taboo subject despite so many women world-wide experiencing this physical and emotional challenge.

 This health professional information helps you understand and overcome some of the issues associated with prolapse and sex.

 Read on now to learn about these common prolapse and sex concerns:

-- Will your partner notice your prolapse?
+- Will you or your partner notice your prolapse

-- How to improve sex and prolapse?
+- Practical ways to improve sex and prolapse

-- Will sex make your prolapse worse?
+- Does sex make your prolapse worse

-- Will prolapse affect your sex life?
+- Will prolapse diagnosis affect your sex life

-Will Your Partner Notice?
+Will You or Your Partner Notice Your Prolapse?

 How to Improve Sex With a Prolapse